Widyanta Putra Teja

-Widyanta "Widy" Putra Teja (born April 13, 1997) is an Indonesian professional basketball player for the Satria Muda Pertamina of the Indonesian Basketball League (IBL).
+Widyanta Putra Teja (born April 13, 1997) often nicknamed Widy, is an Indonesian professional basketball player for the Satria Muda Pertamina of the Indonesian Basketball League (IBL).

 National team career

-Widy has represented the Indonesia's national basketball team at several occasions, such as the 2022 FIBA Asia Cup, 2023 SEA Games, 2022 Asian Games in Hangzhou, China and more recently in the 2025 FIBA Asia Cup qualification.
+Widy represented the Indonesia's national basketball team on several occasions, including the 2022 FIBA Asia Cup; 2023 SEA Games; 2022 Asian Games in Hangzhou, China; and, more recently, in the 2025 FIBA Asia Cup qualification.